joetanx/conjur-k8s/README.md

 ```

 # 5. Preparing for cityapp deployment
-- The cityapp application is used to demostrate the various scenarios: hard-coded, summon, and secretless ways to consume the secrets
+- The cityapp application is used to demostrate the various scenarios: hard-coded, summon, and secretless methods to consume the secrets
 - Build cityapp container image
 ```console
 mkdir cityapp && cd $_